radsungura/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 8. function that returns the sum of all the data (n) of a listint_t linked list.
 9. function that inserts a new node at a given position.
+10. function that deletes the node at index index of a listint_t linked list.